Mshardul/todo-backend/README.md

     - [ ] a particular label or status (?)

 # notes
-- validation error (required) eg. email and password must be taken care in the frontend.

 # queries
 - what happens when label or status which are used in an event, are deleted?